 I don’t often recommend people to stay indoors and watch a movie during their vacation, but this is a must!

 If you find the time, plan a fun night at the Alamo Drafthouse.
-According to Buzzfeed, big-shots like Quentin Tarantino, Richard Linklater, and Elijah Wood, consider it the best movie theater in the world, and I get their thinking.
+According to Buzzfeed, big-shots like Quentin Tarantino, Richard Linklater, and Elijah Wood, consider it the best movie theater in the world, and I get why.
 Aside from having their screening schedule a mix of new releases and classics like Harry Potter or LOTR marathons, they also serve food.
 Good food.
 And not just the regular stuff like nachos and popcorn but pizzas, burgers, and strawberry milkshakes. 😍

 Austin is unlike any other city I have been to.
-In part, this is due to the creative madness that is SXSW, but a larger part is due to the city itself and it’s unique personality that is carefully nurtured.
+In part, this is due to the creative madness that is SXSW, but a larger part is due to the city itself and its unique personality that is carefully nurtured.
 No matter how many times you visit, there is always something new to explore so feel free to share your suggestions!